 Two and a half years later, I still haven’t lost much.
 I am still technically obese, but my body has totally changed.
 I feel so much better.
 I continue to work out, eat well, drink plenty of water, and keep my stress at bay.
 I am learning that the scale doesn’t matter as much as how I feel.
 And that is worth my weight in gold.

 Do you struggle with your weight?
 What have you found to be successful?
-Join our community and share below.
+Share in the comments below.